We’re starting off the new year by drilling down into a super fun niche — Pinterest marketing for interior designers!

 And then I discovered Simple Pin and my whole life changed. — Mark

-Before finding Simple Pin and joining the Simple Pin Collective, Mark simply viewed Pinterest as a giant pinboard.
+Before finding Simple Pin, Mark simply viewed Pinterest as a giant pinboard.
 His approach was to pin pretty sofas that he loved so he could look at them later.

 What he was missing was the entire marketing element of Pinterest — where people find a pretty sofa they love and actually seek out where and how they can purchase it.

 At first, he was annoyed when a pin led him to a blog post.
 That was until he learned that the pin was merely the entry point to getting someone to your website.